brokenhandsio/SteamPressExample/README.md

 vapor run serve
 ```

-This will crete a site at http://localhost:8080.
+This will create a site at http://localhost:8080.
 The blog can be found at http://localhost:8080/blog/ and you can login at http://localhost:8080/blog/admin/.
 The first time you visit the login a user will be created and the details printed to the console.

 ## WARNING